lab-antwerp-1/hyf-group3/planning/development-strategy.md

 - add font-family `Zen Kurenaido`
 - add `ul`

-This issue had been developed on branch
+This issue had been developed on branch `volunteerInfo`

 ---